wither-rebirth/Hackthebox-Walkthrough/Blue/Walkrthough.md

 To be honest, when i see the version of this machine `Windows 7 Professional 7601 Service`
-I can certainly think about Eternal Blue.:)
+I can certainly think about Eternal Blue. :)